 I find that easing into it works well.
 Compare this to jumping right into the “meat” of your lesson at the beginning.
 I find that students often won’t really “get” it because they’re too distracted by other things.
-If you do a warm-up activity first, they’ll be ready to take in the main point on the lesson in a few minutes.
+If you do a warm-up activity first, they’ll be ready to take in the main point of the lesson in a few minutes.

 Describe something is a simple ESL warm-up activity that can be used for a wide range of topics.
 It’s well suited to beginner students.
 It’s the perfect guessing game for adults that you can use with kids as well.
 It’s essentially a guess-who game that does a great job of getting students talking and describing words.

 Describe something guessing game is a simple and easy warm-up game for your ESL speaking class that you can use to generate some interest in whatever topic you are teaching in that class.
 It works equally well for children as well as adults.
 However, the main requirement is that students have a basic knowledge of simple grammar and vocabulary.
 You can also make it in to a guess who game.

 Make up a handout with pictures of objects or names of famous people (around 20 works well).

-Choose one and use it your example.
+Choose one and use it as your example.

 Give some hints about that object or person such as, “He’s American,” “He’s black,” “He’s a sport player,” “He plays golf.”